10 Signs You’re Experiencing Post Traumatic Growth

 Post traumatic growth definition:

-Post traumatic growth (PTG) describes the changes people may experience through the process of grappling with and healing from trauma.
+Post traumatic growth (PTG) describes the changes people may experience through the process of grappling with and healing after a traumatic event or events.

 It's not about finding a silver lining or forcing positivity—it's about noticing, when you're ready, how you may be changing in ways that feel meaningful.